News / May 29, 2026

 At that point the story leaves remote-viewing territory.

 A control panel is not a vague light in the sky.
 Buchanan is describing an object, indoors, inside a military setting, seen at close range.
-That is why the claim is stronger as a scene and weaker as evidence: it sounds concrete, but the episode gives the viewer no way to check the concrete parts.
+That makes the claim stronger as a scene and weaker as evidence: it sounds concrete, but the episode gives the viewer no way to check the concrete parts.

 The episode does not stay with the panel.